padjo/lswebhomework3/README.md

 ```

-My name is:
+My name is: Pat Collins

-I like to:
+I like to: watch movies from different countries, interact with people, make things

-I'm learning:
+I'm learning: Fullstack Web development (hopefully)

 ```